openshift/enhancements/enhancements/insights/container-scanner.md

 The additional data in the `workloadRuntimeInfoContainer` will increase the size of the insights payload that is archived and sent to Red Hat backends.

-At most, the additional data adds __~200 uncompressed bytes per WorkloadContainerShape in the JSON payload__.
+The additional data adds __~200 uncompressed bytes per WorkloadContainerShape in the JSON payload__.

 This additional payload does not scale with the number of pods but with the number of `WorkloadContainerShape` which is difficult to estimate.
 There is an upper limit of 8000 pods in the Insights operator but that does not give a limit on the number of containers.
 It is also very likely that some of the pods are replicas and their containers would only count for 1 `WorkloadContainerShape` in their gathered data.